Implications of zero-growth economics analysed with an agent-based model

 \subsection{The Market for Capital Goods}

-If the $i$th C-firm desired to invest in new capital good, $I^d_{i,t+1}>0$, then C-firm $i$ will randomly visit $n_K$ K-firms each period, that which travel costs permit.
-The probability that C-firm $i$ will visit K-firm $j$ is equal to K-firm $j$'s capital market share, $ms_{j,t}=Y_{j,t}/\sum^{\mathbf{N}_K}_{k=1}Y_{k,t}$.
-C-firm $i$ then sorts the K-firms they visited by ascending price and demands to consume K-goods worth $I^d_{i,t}$ from the first K-firm on their list.
-If K-firm $j$'s inventories run out before C-firm $i$ exceeds their desired expenditure, then C-firm $i$ purchases the remaining K-goods from K-firm $j$ and moves to the next K-firm on their list.
+The capital market employs a search and matching mechanism to match C-firm investment demand with K-firm output, similar to the market for consumption goods as in \cite{assenza2015macro_abm}.
+At the start of the capital market, K-firm $j$ sets their inventories given previous inventories, less depreciation, and new production, $V_{j}(t)=V_{j}(t-1)(1-\delta)+Y_{j}(t)$.
+If the $i$th C-firm desires to invest in new capital, $I^d_{i}(t+1)>0$, then C-firm $i$ will randomly visit $n_K$ K-firms each period, the maximum amount that assumed travel costs will permit.
+The probability that C-firm $i$ will visit K-firm $j$ is equal to K-firm $j$'s capital market share, $ms_{j}(t)=Y_{j}(t)/\sum^{\mathbf{N}_K}_{k=1}Y_{k}(t)$.
+C-firm $i$ then sorts the K-firms they visited by ascending price and demands orders for K-goods worth $I^d_{i}(t+1)=EI^d_{i}(t+1)/P_{j}(t)$, where $E^d_{i}(t+1)$ is C-firm $i$'s desired investment expenditure and $P_{j}(t)$ is K-firm $j$'s price, from the first K-firm on their list for use in the next period's production.
+It is assumed that capital goods require additional time for delivery.
+If K-firm $j$'s inventories run out before C-firm $i$ exceeds their desired investment expenditure, then C-firm $i$ purchases the remaining K-goods from K-firm $j$ and moves to the next K-firm on their list.
 C-firms continue to demand K-goods from their list of K-firms until they have reached their desired investment or exhausted their list of K-firms.
-Hence, C-firm $i$'s actual investment is given by:
+Hence, C-firm $i$'s actual investment expenditure is given by:

-where $\Omega_K$ is the set of K-firms visited by C-firm $i$.
-Similarly, C-firms $i$'s investment expenditure is given by:
+where $\mathcal{K}_{i}(t)$ is the set of K-firms visited by C-firm $i$ in period $t$, $IE^d_{i}(t+1)$ is C-firm $i$'s desired investment expenditure (Eq.~\ref{eq:desired_investment_expenditure}), and $\mathcal{C}'_{j}(t)$ is the set of C-firms $i'$ that visited K-firm $j$ before C-firm $i$ in period $t$.
+C-firm $i$'s investment is then derived as:

 Furthermore, the actual demand for K-goods faced by K-firm $j$ is given by: